Frozen Food Sales Feel The Heat As Consumers Opt For Fresh

 "Forty-six percent of shoppers on the typical trip, when they spend over a $100, they don't even set foot in the frozen food department," said Warren Thayer, who runs the trade magazine Frozen & Refrigerated Buyer.
 "It's hard.
 It's just an aisle.
 The best thing to do is curate your selection and decide, based on your local demographics, what's best for the shoppers in your area."

-But other challenges are apparent to analyst Phil Lempert, of the food and health website supermarketguru.com.
+Other challenges are apparent to analyst Phil Lempert, of the food and health website supermarketguru.com.

 "You are physically cold," he said of the disadvantages of shopping for frozen food.
 Plus, he adds, much of the problem comes down to design, including the packaging — a predictable blur of black Lean Cuisine, green Healthy Choice and red Stouffer's entrees.
 Then there's the literal wall between shoppers and food.

-Note: A previous version of the Web story misspelled Alison Bodor's last name as Boder.